boldboldness/xkb-mathy/README.md

 ## TODO:

 * Better installation method.
 * Instructions for user install.
+* Change a few of the poorer keybindings I regret to have made
+* Variant to default to Math versions of Greek letters
 * Extend Compose Key characters.
 Obvious things like:
   - Compose(ΣΣ) → ∑
   - Compose(h-) → ℏ